-6.2.3.6 Generation of IRI over LI_HI2
+6.2.3.7 Generation of IRI over LI_HI2

-When an SMF xIRI PDU is received over LI_X2, the MDF2 shall send an IRI message over LI_HI2 without undue delay.
+When an SMF generated xIRI message is received over LI_X2, the MDF2 shall send an IRI message over LI_HI2 without undue delay.
+The IRI message shall contain a copy of the relevent record received from LI_X2.
+The record may be enriched by other information available at the MDF (e.g. additional location information).